holidayextras/culture/tech-debt.md

   * what, if anything, the changes do to help address existing tech debt
   * what technical debt the changes introduce or compound, and any justification for them
   * what GitHub issues and/or Jiras have been raised to address any new debt in the future
+* *Scrum of Scrums* is a great place to bring issues you are having with tech debt to other pods.
 * *Guilds* can be used to see if people in other pods are having a similar experience with an existing piece of tech debt.

 ### 4. Limit its influence

 Technical debt that is isolated has much less scope to interfere with other code.
 This tends to emerge naturally if code is loosely coupled and modular in nature.

 Say you have a module and its internal implementation is mess, but its interface is well thought out and does not change very often.
 This is an example of isolated technical debt.
 The messy internals will rarely interfere with work on the wider application.
 If however the interface becomes the subject of many changes, or it has a lot of bugs, it might be a good time to refactor or even just throw it out and start again.
+[The Facade Pattern](https://en.wikipedia.org/wiki/Facade_pattern) is one way to do this.

 ### 5. Be deliberate